 Risks and Challenges Faced by HNI Investors

-Despite the wide range of investment options available to HNIs, following are risks and challenges faced by HNI investors:
+Despite the wide range of investment options available to HNIs, the following are risks and challenges faced by HNI investors:

 - Liquidity Risk: Illiquid alternative investments such as private equity and real estate can pose challenges when HNIs need to access their funds quickly.